Stephen afoot

 To my delight and surprise, I quickly gained a place running in aid of Guide Dogs.
 With almost 12 months to go, my enthusiasm for longer distance running started to bubble over, and I thought it might be a good time to experiment with a blog, mixing run reports, thoughts and plans.
 I don’t expect a wide audience, but it may be interesting to experiment with the format.

-2018 and 2019 proved to be my years with the most running so far, each containing a marathon, and each containing a lot of parkruns (48 in 2019).
+In 2018 and 2019 I continued to increase the amount of running, each year containing a marathon, and each containing a lot of parkruns (48 in 2019).
 2018 was also the year Lucy took up running, now joining me as a parkrun tourist, and in 2019 our new American cocker spaniel, Brindley, also took up running with the enthusiasm that he throws into everything he does.

 2020 was to be the year of the Boston Marathon, and parkrun in Australia, among other running exploits.
 Covid got heavily in the way such that the 2020 Boston Marathon took place in 2021 like the Olympics, and we never went to Australia.
 After Boston I also ran Milton Keynes marathon in 2021, after which there was a lot of focus on parkrun when it returned after the Great Pause, eventually reaching 250 parkruns at over 175 different locations in April 2023.